Lung

 Pulmonary artery systolic pressure >30 mmHg

-Pulmonary artery mean pressure >25 mmHg (by cardiac catheterization)
+Pulmonary artery mean pressure >20 mmHg at rest (by cardiac catheterization)

 Pulmonary Arterial Hypertension